FIGLAB/EyeMU/README.md

 ## Welcome to the GAZEL repository!

 This is the code for the GAZEL: Gaze+Accelerometer Interactions on Mobile Devices.
 We explored the combination of gaze-tracking and motion gestures on the phone to enable enhanced single-handed interaction with mobile devices.
-To allow for remote user studies, we built the majority of our calibration and user testing into a webapp based on Flask, a python web framework.
-This repo also contains the training scripts for our base CNN gaze-tracking model.
+This repository contains the code for:

+- Generating a Flask webapp running our calibration and user testing

+- Training script for our base CNN gaze-tracking model, based on [this paper](https://www.nature.com/articles/s41467-020-18360-5).

 ![GAZEL](/media/gazel.gif)

+## Building the webapp
+All site files are located in the `flask2/` directory.
+We're using Python 3.7, with the Flask and Flask-Frozen libraries.

+First, set up a virtualenv and run

+    $ pip install Flask Flask-Frozen

+Clone our github repo and navigate into the `flask2/` directory.
+To host a local version of the site from the terminal, run

+    $ python sitebuilder.py

+To build a set of static pages, run

+    $ python sitebuilder.py build

+Flask allows for separation of the JS and HTML files, which enables OOP-style web development, but it also makes it confusing to navigate the backend.
+To find the Javascript code behind a web endpoint (like "/svrtest"), open `sitebuilder.py` and find the function which serves it.
+This will give you an HTML filename, which are all stored in `templates/`.
+At the top, the HTML file will contain `<script>` tags for importing JS files, which are all stored in `static/`.

 ## Web Demo
 To try out our site, go to https://gazel.netlify.app/, which has a running copy of our current code.
 Our site works best on an iPhone 12 Pro.